Design symbology for a thematic map in ArcGIS Pro

 - In the Symbology pane, for Primary symbology, choose Unique values.

-So far in this lesson, you have symbolized quantitative data.
+So far in this tutorial, you have symbolized quantitative data.
 Next, you'll symbolize qualitative data, or data that varies by types or categories rather than numeric values.
 Unique Values is the best choice for mapping types.

 - Confirm that Field 1 is set to Type.
 Click the Add all values button.